 That means you can get a fully-functioning ecommerce website for less than a monthly New York Times subscription.
 And on top of that, BigCommerce regularly offers deals and discounts, meaning that you could save even more.

-BigCommerce also has two other fixed-cost plans: the $79.95 per month Plus plan, and the $249.95 per month Pro plan.
-There’s also the custom Enterprise plan, which is strictly POA.
+BigCommerce has two more fixed-cost pricing tiers: the $79.95 per month Plus, and the $249.95 per month Pro.
+BigCommerce also has a bespoke Enterprise plan which has no fixed price.